Hillary Clinton 2016 presidential campaign: Policy advisors

 Clinton named three senior policy advisers to lead policy development for her presidential campaign: Maya Harris, Ann O'Leary, and Jake Sullivan.
 Michael Schmidt, Michael Shapiro and Jacob Leibenluft were on Clinton's policy team, while Sullivan, a longtime Clinton staffer, served as policy director.

 The Clinton campaign had a large set of outside policy advisors who served on advisory groups.

 Defense and foreign policy

 Senior advisors included former CIA Director and Secretary of Defense Leon Panetta, former National Security Advisor Tom Donilon, Center for a New American Security CEO Michèle Flournoy, former Secretary of State Madeleine Albright, and others.
 The campaign also had a decentralized system of "about a dozen advisory working groups for regional and functional issues" such as Asia, Europe, counter-terrorism, and human rights.
 Foreign Policy magazine reported that "the campaign boasts a surprisingly diverse cadre of experts, from early-career think tankers in their 20s to graying ex-diplomats in their 50s and 60s".

+Clinton's campaign emphasized continuity with the foreign policy of the Obama administration, including support for NATO and established international alliances.
+She also advocated for maintaining a strong U.S. leadership role globally, with a focus on counterterrorism and international security.